defuz/weakjson/README.md

 ##### Object keys:

-- [ ] Object keys can be unquoted if they're valid identifiers.
+- [x] Object keys can be unquoted if they're valid identifiers.
-- [ ] Objects can have numeric keys.
+- [x] Objects can have natural numbers keys.

 ##### Strings: